-The carrier dynamics of photoexcited electrons in the vicinity of the surface of $(NH_4)2S$ -passivated GaAs were studied via terahertz (THz) emission spectroscopy and optical-pump THz-probe spectroscopy.
-THz emission spectroscopy measurements, coupled with Monte Carlo simulations of THz emission, revealed that the surface electric field of GaAs reverses after passivation.
-The conductivity of photoexcited electrons was determined via optical-pump THz-probe spectroscopy, and was found to double after passivation.
+The carrier dynamics of photoexcited electrons in the vicinity of the surface of $(NH_4)2S$ -passivated GaAs were studied via terahertz emission spectroscopy and optical-pump terahertz-probe spectroscopy.
+Terahertz emission, revealed that the surface electric field of GaAs reverses after passivation.
+The conductivity of photoexcited electrons was determined via optical-pump terahertz-probe spectroscopy and was found to double after passivation.
 These experiments demonstrate that passivation significantly reduces the surface state density and surface recombination velocity of GaAs.
-Finally, we have demonstrated that passivation leads to an enhancement in the power radiated by photoconductive switch THz emitters, thereby showing the important influence of surface chemistry on the performance of ultrafast THz photonic devices.
+Finally, it was demonstrated that passivation leads to an enhancement in the power radiated by photoconductive switch terahertz emitters, thereby showing the important influence of surface chemistry on the performance of ultrafast terahertz photonic devices. @ 2006 American Institute of Physics.
+[DOI: 10.1063/1.2398915]

-Surface and interface states can dominate charge carrier transport in semiconductors, for instance creating unexpectedly high mobilities in nanometre-thick siliconon-insulator structures[1] or significant carrier trapping in polymer field-effect transistors.[2]
-Marked improvements in the performance of macroscopic III-V devices can be obtained by chemical treatments that remove the surface oxide layer and passivate the semiconductor/air interface electrically and chemically.[3, 4] Typically, passivation prevents electrons from surface atoms forming defect states within the semiconductor's bandgap[5], thereby reducing the surface recombination rate.
-Passivation techniques have led to performance enhancements for III-V laser diodes[6], solar cells[7] and bipolar transistors[3].
-However, discussion of passivation with regard to sources of terahertz (THz) radiation has been limited to Schottky diode multipliers[8], which produce continuous wave radiation at typically < 300 GHz.
-Surface states may also be expected to play an important role in broadband emitters of THz radiation[9, 10], where the photoexcited carrier distribution lies within $\sim 1 \,\mu \mathrm{m}$ of the surface.
+Surface and interface states can dominate charge carrier transport in semiconductors, for instance creating unexpectedly high mobilities in nanometer-thick silicon-on-insulator structures or significant carrier trapping in polymer fieldeffect transistors.
+Marked improvements in the performance of macroscopic III-V devices can be obtained by chemical treatments that remove the surface oxide layer and passivate the semiconductor/air interface electrically and chemically.
+Typically, passivation prevents electrons from surface atoms forming defect states within the semiconductor's band gap, thereby reducing the surface recombination rate.
+Passivation techniques have led to performance enhancements for III-V laser diodes, solar cells, and bipolar transistors.
+However, discussion of passivation with regard to sources of terahertz radiation has been limited to Schottky diode multipliers, which produce continuous wave radiation at typically <300 GHz.
+Surface states may also be expected to play an important role in broadband emitters of terahertz radiation, where the photoexcited carrier distribution lies within $\sim 1 \ \mu m$ of the surface.

-In this paper we report an investigation into carrier recombination at $(NH_4)2$ S-passivated GaAs surfaces using time-resolved spectroscopy, and show how this knowledge of carrier dynamics can be used to improve the performance of pulsed THz emitters.
-Three complementary techniques were used in this study: (i) Surface THz emission, which is an excellent probe of the space-charge induced electric field at the surface of bulk semiconductors, owing to a strong sensitivity to the bulk doping level.[11] (ii) Optical-pump THz-probe spectroscopy, which allows the conductivity of photocarriers in a semi-conductor to be measured as a function of time after photoexcitation.[12, 13] As the electron lifetime and mobility can be determined using this technique, we are thus able to optimize materials for specific device applications. (iii) THz emission from photoconductive switch devices, which we use as an example of how controlling the dynamics of charge carriers in the vicinity of a surface, in particular by surface passivation, can be used to improve significantly the performance of THz devices.

-The surfaces of samples of semi-insulating (SI) GaAs and InSb [both (100) orientation, with dark resistivities of $1.5\times10^8\,\Omega\mathrm{cm}^{-1}$ and $1.2\times10^{-1}\,\Omega\mathrm{cm}^{-1}$ respectively] were etched with 5:1:1 $\mathrm{H_2SO_4}:\mathrm{H_2O_2}:\mathrm{H_2O}$, and subsequently passivated by dipping in $(\mathrm{NH_4})2\mathrm{S}$ for $10\,\mathrm{minutes}.[4]$ A reference set of samples were made from the same wafers, without the passivation step, and were allowed to oxidize completely in air.
+In this letter we report an investigation into carrier recombination at $(NH_4)2S$ -passivated GaAs surfaces using time-resolved spectroscopy and show how this knowledge of carrier dynamics can be used to improve the performance of pulsed terahertz emitters.
+Three complementary techniques were used in this study: (i) Surface terahertz emission, which is an excellent probe of the space-charge induced electric field at the surface of bulk semiconductors, owing to a strong sensitivity to the bulk doping level; (ii) optical-pump The surfaces of samples of semi-insulating (SI) GaAs and InSb [both with (100) orientation, with dark resistivities of $1.5 \times 10^8$ and $1.2 \times 10^{-1} \Omega$ cm, respectively] were etched with 5:1:1 H2SO4:H2O2:H2O and subsequently passivated by dipping in (NH4)2S for 10 min.
+A reference set of samples was made from the same wafers, without the passivation step, and was allowed to oxidize completely in air.

-We used terahertz time-domain spectroscopy[14] to measure the THz emission from passivated and etched samples of GaAs and InSb, in a setup similar to that of Ref.
-[15].
-90% of the output of a Ti:Sapphire oscillator laser (10 fs pulse duration, 75 MHz repetition rate, 450 mW beam power, 790 nm wavelength) was used to generate carriers in the sample; the remainder was used to detect the emitted THz transients using electro-optic sampling [with a 0.2 mm (110) ZnTe crystal on a 6 mm (100) ZnTe substrate].
+We used terahertz time-domain spectroscopy to measure the terahertz emission from passivated and etched samples of GaAs and InSb, in a setup similar to that of Ref.
+15. 90% of the output of a Ti:sapphire oscillator laser (10 fs pulse duration, 75 MHz repetition rate, 450 mW beam power, 790 nm wavelength) was used to generate carriers in the sample; the remainder was used to detect the emitted terahertz transients using electro-optic sampling [with a 0.2 mm (110) ZnTe crystal on a 6 mm (100) ZnTe substrate].